 Mr. Strangfeld received a B.S. in Business Administration from Susquehanna University and an MBA from the Darden School of Business at the University of Virginia.
 He is an emeritus member of Susquehanna University’s Board of Trustees after serving as Board Chair for 10 years.
 He also served for 12 years as a member of the Board of Trustees of the Darden School Foundation.
 In 2005, Mr. Strangfeld established and continues to sponsor an MBA scholarship program at Darden for military officers seeking to transition into leadership roles in civilian life.

-Mr. Strangfeld is Chair of the New Jersey Performing Arts Center, a member of the Executive Committee of the Board of Memorial Sloan Kettering Cancer Center and a Vice Chairman of the Geneva Association.
+Mr. Strangfeld is Chair of the Board of Directors of the New Jersey Performing Arts Center, a member of the Executive Committee of the Board of Memorial Sloan Kettering Cancer Center and a Vice Chairman of the Geneva Association.